 Parents considering LIS will be interested to know that the school:

 - Uses the IB’s primary and diploma programs.

 - Charges between $6,156 (pre-kindergarten) and $14,431 (years 1 and 2 of the IB diploma program, equivalent to grade 12 and 13) for tuition.

 - From the 235 students, half are Bahamanian and the other half represent about 30 different nationalities.

-Some of them offer a semester (or summer) abroad type program that balances academics and an intensive athletic pursuit like golf or sailing.
-These are the only boarding schools in the Bahamas.
+Some of the top private schools offer a semester (or summer) abroad type program that balances academics and an intensive athletic pursuit like golf or sailing.

-Many private schools in the Bahamas are relatively new and still in a growth phase.
+Many private schools in The Bahamas are relatively new and still in a growth phase.
 That means its important to gather current information before enrolling your children.
-Also, take note of the grade levels covered and determine whether your kids will be able to stay at the same school until they’re finished high school.
+Also, take note of the grade levels covered and determine whether your kids will be able to stay at the same school until they’ve finished high school.